How Much is My Car Accident Claim Worth?

 • Covers damage to another person’s car, fences, buildings, utility poles, signs, and/or trees

 Drivers who caused another driver’s injuries must be held financially responsible.
-You are in compliance with the law if you carry these minimum amounts of car insurance as an Illinois driver.
-However, these minimum coverages often do not cover the medical expenses and losses that someone can suffer in a car collision.
-Based on the severity of your injuries, you may be entitled to higher compensation.
+You comply with the law if you carry these minimum amounts of car insurance as an Illinois driver.
+However, these minimum coverages often do not cover the medical expenses and losses someone can suffer in a car collision.
+You may be entitled to higher compensation based on the severity of your injuries.

 Illinois is a Tort State

-According to the 2020 Illinois Department of Transportation, there were 58,958 passenger car crashes that resulted in injuries and 689 fatal car crashes in the state of Illinois.
+According to the 2020 Illinois Department of Transportation, 58,958 passenger car crashes resulted in injuries and 689 fatal car crashes in Illinois.
 Unfortunately, the number of fatal car accidents in the state increased dramatically in 2021.

-Illinois is a tort or “at-fault” state, meaning that whoever is found responsible for causing a car accident must pay for any resulting injuries or property damage.
-This means that you will not file a claim with your car insurance company if you do not share any of the blame.
+Illinois is a tort or “at-fault” state, meaning that whoever is responsible for causing a car accident must pay for any resulting injuries or property damage.
+This means you will not file a claim with your car insurance company if you do not share any blame.

-Since Illinois follows a standard known as modified comparative negligence, as long as you were 50% or less at fault for the accident, you are still capable of recovering compensation.
+Since Illinois follows a standard known as modified comparative negligence, as long as you were 50% or less at fault for the accident, you can still recover compensation.
 If you are found 30% liable for the accident, the other driver would only be responsible for 70% of your losses.

 Taking a Settlement Offer v.
 Filing a Lawsuit

-Never accept a settlement offer from an insurance company without first consulting with an attorney.
+Never accept an insurance company’s settlement offer without consulting with an attorney.
 The insurance company’s goal is to pay out as little as possible.
 The first offer made by an insurance company will not account for your future medical expenses or lost time from work.
-The initial settlement offer is usually about 40% of what your case is actually worth.
+The initial settlement offer is usually about 40% of your case worth.

-In taking a settlement offer, you may be accepting an amount that does not entirely compensate you for your injuries or losses.
+In a settlement offer, you may accept an amount that does not entirely compensate you for your injuries or losses.
 However, taking your car accident claim to court can be risky.
-If you have a bench trial, you will need to convince a judge that the other driver’s negligence caused the accident.
-In a jury trial, you will need to convince twelve of your peers that the other driver is liable for the collision.
+If you have a bench trial, you must convince a judge that the other driver’s negligence caused the accident.
+In a jury trial, you must convince twelve peers that the other driver is liable for the collision.

-A knowledgeable Chicago car accident lawyer will be able to help you with your car accident claim.
+A knowledgeable Chicago car accident lawyer can help you with your car accident claim.
 They will have the skills to negotiate the best settlement with the insurance company or advise you to bring your case to court.

 At Malman Law, we understand that a car accident happens in the blink of an eye.
 A split-second decision can change your life forever.
 We will not stand for the harm caused by someone else to threaten your financial future.